Skip to main content

 Big Corn to Little Corn:

-You should arrive to Big Corn by 3.30pm.
+You should arrive at Big Corn by 3.30pm.
 There will be time to catch the last panga leaving at 4pm to Little Corn.
 Once it isn’t full of course.
-In our case, it wasn’t but we felt a little too defeated and had enough of boats for one day.
+In our case, it wasn’t but we felt a little too defeated and had enough boats for one day.
 Bearing in mind we didn’t get time to freshen up in Bluefields, hadn’t eaten or even had a gulp of water in over 10 hours.
 This will not be the case for you, we promise!
 So go grab that last panga and get your ass to Little Corn as soon as possible.

-So we opted in for a night on Big Corn staying in Hotel G&G for $15 per night for private room and bathroom.
+So we opted in for a night on Big Corn staying in Hotel G&G for $15 per night for a private room and bathroom.
 We enjoyed a shower, overindulged in food, stocked up on those supplies and had a good night’s sleep.

 Costs: